Michael Greger: NutritionFacts

 Greger founded the website NutritionFacts.org, with funding from the Jesse & Julie Rasch Foundation.
-It was founded in August 2011 to provide information on nutrition and health.
+It was founded in 2011 to provide information on nutrition and health.
 Jesse & Julie Rasch Foundation provided the initial seed funding.
 Greger, then known for public-health lectures and his work with the Humane Society of the United States, aimed to "cut through the hype" by summarizing findings from peer-reviewed studies in an accessible format.
 From its inception, the site released a new video every weekday, drawing on Greger's Latest in Clinical Nutrition lecture series, to make complex research digestible for the general public.

-NutritionFacts.org follows a nonprofit public-service model.
-It carries no advertisements and sells no products; operating costs are covered by individual donations and philanthropic grants.
+NutritionFacts.org follows a nonprofit public-service model with operating costs covered by individual donations and philanthropic grants.
 Its core service is its video library: referenced videos, most narrated by Greger, which summarizes recent nutrition studies.
 Each video is accompanied by a transcript and citation list, which helps readers to trace the original research.

 In 2017, Greger received the ACLM Trailblazer Award in lifestyle medicine, with NutritionFacts.org cited as a model of freely available, evidence-based education.
+In 2024, Greger stated that the four things that he would recommend to increase longevity are to live a diet focused around plants, use a treadmill desk, exercise daily, and eat calories earlier in the day.
 In 2025, its podcast Nutrition Facts with Dr. Greger was voted "Best Podcast" in the VegNews Veggie Awards.

 Eric Adams, then Borough President of Brooklyn and later Mayor of New York City, cited Greger's research as a catalyst for adopting a plant-based diet to reverse his type 2 diabetes.
 Greger also serves in the U.S. News & World Report expert panel that ranks the "Best Diets".